AntonNiklasson/antn.se/posts/200412-focus-management-useimperativehandle/index.md

 We could represent the rendering of this menu with a simple boolean flag internal in component state.
 You can imagine that this menu could be closed with the Escape key or similar.

 In this scenario, we are looking to not only have the button trigger focus in the internal input, but also trigger the formatting menu to open.
 This is were `useImperativeHandle` is very handy.
-It gives yo ua way of defining what methods should be exposed to the consuming component.
+It gives you a way of defining what methods should be exposed to the consuming component.

 We need to add three things to our component to support this: